-The material contained in this publication represents the opinion of the author(s) only.
-While every effort has been made to ensure that the information in this publication is accurate, the author(s) and La Trobe University do not accept any liability for any loss or damage howsoever arising whether in contract, tort or otherwise which may be incurred by any person as a result of any reliance or use of any statement in this publication.
-The author(s) and La Trobe University do not give any warranties in relation to the accuracy, completeness and upto-date status of the information in this publication.
+The material contained in this publication represents the opinion of the author only.
+Whilst every effort has been made to ensure that the information in this publication is accurate, the author and MDFRC do not accept any liability for any loss or damage howsoever arising whether in contract, tort or otherwise which may be incurred by any person as a result of any reliance or use of any statement in this publication.
+The author and MDFRC do not give any warranties in relation to the accuracy, completeness and up to date status of the information in this publication.

-Where legislation implies any condition or warranty which cannot be excluded restricted or modified, such condition or warranty shall be deemed to be included provided that the author's and La Trobe University's liability for a breach of such condition or warranty is, at the option of La Trobe University, limited to the supply of the services again or the cost of supplying the services again.
+Where legislation implies any condition or warranty which cannot be excluded restricted or modified such condition or warranty shall be deemed to be included provided that the author's and MDFRC's liability for a breach of such term condition or warranty is, at the option of MDFRC, limited to the supply of the services again or the cost of supplying the services again.